Hiran death case: Waze files pre-arrest bail plea, alleges witch-hunt | Law-Order

 Waze's application further said that there is no incriminating material against him and that he has not even been named as accused in the case.

-''Applicant (Waze) is a resident of Thane for a long time.
+''Applicant (Waze) is a resident of Thane since long time.
 Even if he was a customer and acquaintance of the deceased, no motive can be attributed to the applicant from the bare reading of the FIR,'' it said.

 The ATS, which is probing the case, has recorded Waze's statement earlier this week.